Drift diving

+Environment

+Drift diving is defined by the diver being primarily carried by the flow of water, so can be done anywhere that the water flow is suitable.
+This generally implies tolerable turbulence, and mainly horizontal flow.
+Blue-water diving and black-water diving in mid-water are usually drift diving, and wall diving is often drift diving when a current flows along the wall.
+Drift diving is also commonly done over relatively flat bottoms, and the depth may be variable or fairly constant.
+Current speed can also vary, often depending on how close to the reef one is at the time, and on the shape of the bottom, as the speed is generally slower in hollows, and faster over ridges across the flow direction.

+Hazards

+Currents may be variable in speed and direction, and the dive may not end exactly where planned.
+This is not usually a problem when a boat is following the divers, but on shore dives the dive may not end at a convenient place to exit.
+Variable current speed can make it more difficult to stay together in a group.
+Even buddy pairs need to pay attention to this or they will be separated.

 Skills

 The skills used in drift diving are not fundamentally different from the skills of scuba diving in similar circumstances in water without current.
 The main differences are in awareness of position and movement relative to the fixed surroundings, and avoiding and managing impacts and entanglement.

 Drift diving skills are not generally included in basic entry level recreational scuba training, but may be included in entry level professional diver training.
 Some diver training agencies offer drift diving training as a specialty part of their Advanced Open Water Diver training.